mdp/morse.mdp.im/README.md

 - Should be easy for developers to implement new game modes and game data (e.g. Top 100 words, DXCC100 Calls, etc.)
 - Open source and free forever!

-### Current Status

-It's live in an early beta, but I'm sure there are bugs.

 ### Requirements

 - Node >= 14.x